KRFOSS/kali-docs/virtualization/install-vmware-host/index.md

 #### Still can't start up VMware? vmware-modconfi

-If VMware is unsuccessful, we can dig a little further by running the following.
+If VMware is unsuccessful, we can dig a little further by running the following:

 ```console
 kali@kali:~$ sudo vmware-modconfig --console --install-all